-When each student is assigned an advisor, he and his advisor will discuss his potential graduation date.
-If that date falls outside of the six years, the student should appeal for an extension.
-The appeal should be sent to the director of the D.Min. committee, but should be addressed to the committee.
+When students are assigned an advisor, they and the advisor will discuss their potential graduation date.
+If that date falls outside of the eight years, the student should appeal for an extension.
+The appeal should be sent to the director of the D.Min. committee but should be addressed to the committee.
 The appeal should state the reason the extension is necessary and a projected timeline for completing the program, taking into account extra coursework and the Major Project timeline.